Last updated 2 February 2026

 Sections 349 and 350 of the Criminal Code Act 1899 (Qld) (Criminal Code) deal with rape and attempted rape.

 Rape is broadly defined to be all forms of penetration of the vagina, anus or mouth.
 In theory, no one form of penetration is any more serious than the other.
-The offence is gender neutral, which means that both men and women may commit rape or be victims of it.
+The offence is gender neutral, which means that any gender may commit rape or be victims of it.

-• penetrates the vulva, vagina or anus of another to any extent with an object (e.g. a bottle) or any body part other than the penis (e.g. a finger) or
+- penetrates the vulva, vagina or anus of another to any extent with an object (e.g. a bottle) or any body part other than the penis (e.g. a finger) without their consent or

-• penetrates the mouth of another with the penis to any extent.
+- penetrates the mouth of another to any extent with their penis without the persons consent.

 The legal definitions of vagina, vulva, penis and genitalia include surgically constructed genitalia so as to recognise post-operative transgender persons.